hongtao021022/hongtao021022.github.io/_pages/about.md

 __Click on the links to see the details or view the corresponding materials, such as transcripts, academic rankings, relevant certificates, etc.__

-Here's a listing of the items covered in all the sections, which you can use as a table of contents by clicking on the jump!
-(These are also on my CV)
+Here's a glance of my website, showcasing all its sections. ( also is my CV)
 ---

 ## Academic Background